Get Hygge Island Style

 Hard to explain and even harder to pronounce, the Danish word hygge is in essence creating a nice, warm atmosphere and enjoying the good things in life with good people around you.
 With many books on the subject, this is the new black when it comes to the pursuit of happiness and contentment.
 Danes are reported as being the happiest nation on earth after all.

 But good news - the Island gives Denmark a run for its money when it comes to getting hygge this season.
 With thatched country pubs, roaring fires, blustery walks and secret snug hideaways, here’s our guide to some top ways to get cosy & snuggled Island style this winter.

 Cosy Coffee, Chocolate, Cakes, Carols & Candles

-Nestled amidst the AONB in the West Wight, Chessell Pottery is not only a great place to release your inner artist and create some beautiful painted pottery (decorate your own Christmas tree decorations this December!) – it also serves fantastic barista coffees and artisan teas, as well as a plethora of handmade cakes.
+Nestled amidst the AONB in the West Wight, Chessell Pottery Cafe is not only a great place to release your inner artist and paint your own Christmas tree decorations – it also serves fantastic barista coffees and artisan teas, as well as a plethora of handmade cakes.
 Sit in front of the Charnwood log burner and settle in for the afternoon.
 Potygge.